evanbros/EvanBrosCE/README.md

 - thickness (number):
 	- The thickness size of the path.
 - type (string):
-	- Accept one of this two values: "fill" or "stroke"
+	- Accept one of this two values: "fill" or "stroke".
 #### Example:
 ```javascript
 const ce = EvanBrosCE.init();